CriminalPancake/void-stranger-ap/README.md

 ## Known bugs

+1. GAME BREAKING ASYNC BUG!!!: If the Endless Void Rod is sent to you while the game is not connected to the AP Server, then you won't get the rod upgrade, and you will need to have it cheated in.

+2. If a Burden is received while one of the AP menus is open (connection menu, locust menu or item tracker), it will not be properly unlocked in game.
+Closing and reopening the game should fix this.

-1. There is a bug with how the game is recompiled by UMT that can cause crashes when a textbox displays with different dialogue sounds.
+3. There is a bug with how the game is recompiled by UMT that can cause crashes when a textbox displays with different dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
 If you run into this please provide the crash message, so I can fix it.

-2. If a Burden is received while one of the AP menus is open (connection menu, locust menu or item tracker), it will not be properly unlocked in game.
-Closing and reopening the game should fix this.

 ## General options/game info
 Game Spoilers ahead, read at your own risk